-4 CREDITS Students will identify and describe various steering systems used on medium/heavy equipment and trucks and inspect, diagnose, and repair steering problems.
-Students will perform repairs on suspension systems and perform wheel alignment in accordance with industry procedures.
+4 CREDITS Students will identify and describe various steering systems used on medium/heavy equipment and trucks and inspect, diagnose, and repair steering

 DT 2124 MEDIUM/HEAVY EQUIPMENT AND TRUCK DRIVE TRAINS

 4 CREDITS Students will identify the different drive train configurations found in industry.
 Students will demonstrate an understanding of the different transmission configurations found in industry and identify the components, identify problems, and make necessary repair action plans.
 Students will identify and repair drive shafts, universal joints, drive axles, and final drive differentials.